 Additionally, to support neurodiverse students through co-op, we partner with Massachusetts General Hospital’s Aspire Program.
 Any student who believes they will struggle to obtain or perhaps keep a co-op due to anxiety, stress, social challenges, or communication issues is welcome to request participation in the program.
 A diagnosis is not required to participate.

-The main on-campus resource for students with disabilities is the Center for Wellness.
-Check out the Center for Wellness’s Accessibility Services Page to find information about requesting campus accommodations and the ongoing support available to you.
-Academic support, including advising and tutoring, is available through the Center for Academic Excellence.
+The main on-campus resource for students with disabilities is the Success Studio.
+Check out the Success Studio’s Accessibility Services Page to find information about requesting campus accommodations and the ongoing support available to you.
+The Success Studio also provides Academic support, including advising and tutoring.
+Counseling is available through the Center for Wellness.
 Medical support services are available through Student Health Services.

 We recommend students get involved with on-campus clubs and organizations relevant to their interests and major to build community and develop professionally.
 A listing of Wentworth’s student organizations, including up-to-date meeting times and contact information, can be found on Leopard Spot.